AFMC-MAJCOM/task-queue/CONTRIBUTING.md

 ## Coding Standards
 <p>There are four tests run in the task-queue CI/CD workflow: pytest-linux, ruff, pylint, and version_check.</p>

 <p>Pytest ensures that all of the pytests created in the repository pass.
 Ruff will statically analyze your code.
 Pylint will check if your code follows the <a href="https://pep8.org">PEP-8 style guide</a>, which is the style guide that we follow for this repository.
-Version_check will check that the task-queue version has been incremented appropriately, per the [Python Packaging User Guide](https://packaging.python.org/en/latest/specifications/version-specifiers/#version-specifiers).</p>
+Version_check will check that the task-queue version has been incremented appropriately.</p>

 <p>When a pull request is created, the code must pass the four checks in the task-queue CI/CD workflow explained in the <a href="https://github.com/AFMC-MAJCOM/task-queue/blob/main/CONTRIBUTING.md#githubworkflows">.github/workflows</a> folder.
 This helps ensures that the code follows our repository style guidelines.</p>